sweathabalaji/The-social-sidekick/README.md

 **3. Install Python dependencies:**
    - `pip install -r requirements.txt`
+     Also run the below mentioned command to install the node modules from package.json:
+     - `npm install`

 **4. Create a `.env` file:**
    - Create a file named `.env` in the root directory of your project.